paddelkraft/in5/README.md

 The books are written in markdown and the files containing the written content can be found in ´´´render/in5/books´´´ and the pictures in ´´´static/in5/img/´´´

+###Custom Markdown

+In order to enable a little more formatting than vanilla markdown allows we have added some custom things to the renderer the cutomization is that a paragraph starting with a word starting with a dot  `.word Content` will render into ´<div class="word"> Content </div>` instead of ´<p> .word Content </div>`